tnwei/exposure-to-code/source/07_numerical_methods.rst

 Week 7 : Numerical methods
 ==========================

-Outcome: Students will be shown how code can be use to solve engineering problems via numerical methods.
+Outcome: Students will be shown how code can be used to solve engineering problems via numerical methods.

 What we will do:
-..
-TODO: Fill in brief contents here when done
+    * Setup check + Intro to numerical methods
+    * Why do we need numerical methods?
+    * Applications of numerical methods
+    * Exercise: Solving roots using Newton-Raphson's method
+    * Exercise: Solving optimization problems with `scipy`

 Setup check + Intro to numerical methods